-all of which operate large-scale facilities and serve end-use sectors such as automotive, marine, power tools, lawn and garden equipment, and small engine manufacturing.
+all of which serve end-use sectors such as automotive, commercial vehicles, motorcycles, power equipment, marine, and industrial engines.

 Establishing and operating an automotive spark plug manufacturing plant involves various cost components, including: